What is Math On-A-Stick?

 The Number Game

 Pick up a Number Game card from any State Fair Information Booth or download one here.
 As you explore the fairgrounds, notice sets of things: A corn dog has 1 stick, a cow has 4 legs, the Ferris Wheel has 20 carts.
 Keep track of the sets you find on your game card.
 You can also take pictures and share these with the appropriate #numbersatthefair hashtag on Facebook, Instagram, or Twitter.
-Bring your completed card to Math on a Stick in Baldwin Park to claim your prize!
+Bring your completed card to Math On-A-Stick in Baldwin Park to claim your prize!

 Activity Tables

-Visitors have hands-on shape, number and patterning fun by playing together at three activity tables that include colorful rectangular tiles, tiles shaped like turtles and lizards, and colorful eggs by the dozen.
+Visitors have hands-on shape, number and patterning fun by playing together at activity tables that include colorful rectangular tiles, tiles shaped like turtles and lizards, and colorful eggs by the 2\frac{1}{2} dozen.
+Play Pattern Machines, get your hands on the Spiral Machine, or hop on the Stepping Stones.
 Take a break from the hustle and bustle of the Fair to enjoy a shapes book or a counting book together.

 Visiting Mathematicians and Mathematical Artists